Peter Jeffrey: Television

-Movies
+Films

-He played the role of Headmaster in If...., the memorable 1968 film by Lindsay Anderson.
-In 1971, he played Inspector Trout in The Abominable Dr. Phibes, a role he would reprise in 1972, in Dr. Phibes Rises Again.
+He played the role of Headmaster in Lindsay Anderson's If.....
+In 1971, he played Inspector Trout in The Abominable Dr. Phibes, a role he reprised in 1972 in Dr. Phibes Rises Again.
+He later starred as disgraced Oxford don and psychiatric hospital inmate Ahmet in Midnight Express (1978).

 Death

-Jeffrey died on 25 December 1999 from prostate cancer.
+Jeffrey died on Christmas Day in 1999 from prostate cancer.